 This Guide was developed over a period of seven years by a team of University of Minnesota faculty and staff, individual farmers and consultants.
 It incorporates recommendations on content, language and organization from the review process as well as examples from five of the review team’s business plans.

 MISA followed one of the farm reviewer families, Cedar Summit Farm owners Dave and Florence Minar and their family, throughout their planning process.
 The Minars’ planning experience—their initial exploration of values, brainstorming of goals, and research into on-farm milk processing, markets and financing—is incorporated throughout this Guide’s text and Worksheets.
 A completed business plan for the Minars’ Cedar Summit Creamery is attached in Appendix A, at the end of the Resources, Glossary, and Appendices section.

 We hope this Business Planning Guide will assist today’s alternative and traditional business owners alike with the creation of a holistic business plan rooted firmly in personal, community, economic and environmental values.
 With a business plan in hand, today’s farmers and rural entrepreneurs will be able to take that first step toward the creation of a successful and sustainable business.

-2013: The Building a Sustainable Business guide was reprinted with a new cover and updated Resources, and an update about the Cedar Summit Creamery profiled extensively in the guide.
-Otherwise the text has changed little from the original 2003 edition or the 2010 edition, so if you already have an older copy of the book, we suggest you just print off the new sections to update your copy!
+2024: The Building a Sustainable Business guide was reprinted with updated Resources.
+Otherwise the text has changed little from the original 2003 edition or the 2010 or 2013 editions, so if you already have an older copy of the book, we suggest you just print off the new sections to update your copy!